reaganzhao/reaganzhao.github.io/_posts/2021-12-22-build-your-own-saegmaker-project.md

         depends_on=['FitSkLearnPreprocessor']
     )
 ```
 The key parameter here is the job_arguments, it helps you to find the location from the previous step without hardcoding.
-In the format_preprocessor_output.py, you will need
 ```python
 import os
 import io